zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/introduction/introduction.md

 ## About this Workshop

-This workshop covers the basics needed to create and provision a Siebel Environment using OCI.
+This workshop covers the basics needed to create and provision a PeopleSoft Environment using OCI.

-After completing this workshop you should have a better understanding of OCI as well as the ability to create and access a Siebel environment that you created as well as view all of the components that were created during the lab to make that possible.
+After completing this workshop you should have a better understanding of OCI, the ability to create and access a PeopleSoft environment that you created as well as view all of the components that were created during the lab to make that possible.
 After the completion of the lab you will teardown, or destroy, all created components.

-Estimated Lab Time: 1 hour and 45 minutes
+Estimated Lab Time: 2 hours

 Notes:

 * The workshop is quite detailed and technical.
 PLEASE take your time and DO NOT skip any steps.
 * IP addresses and URLs in the screenshots in this workbook may differ from what you use in the labs as these are dynamically generated.
 * For security purposes, some sensitive text (such as IP addresses) may be redacted in the screenshots in this workbook.
+* The user interface for the Oracle Cloud Infrastructure is constantly evolving.
+As a result the screens depicted in this tutorial may not exactly coincide with the current release.
+This tutorial is routinely updated for functional changes of Oracle Cloud Infrastructure, at which time any differences in the user interface will be reconciled.

 UNIX commands (usually executed in an SSH session using PuTTY) are displayed in a monospace font within a box, as follows: